HithaaC/HithaaC/README.md

 </h5>
 <br>
 <p align="center">
-  Hi🙋🏻‍♂️, I'm Sugam Kuber, A Computers and Tech Enthusiast from South India
+  Hey, I'm Hitha C, A Web dev and designer from India.
   <br>
-  🎓 I'm currently studying Computer Science at Vellore Institute of Technology, Vellore
+  🎓 I'm currently studying at ACS College of Engineering, affiliated to VTU.
   <br>
-   👨🏻‍💻 I'm a Web Dev Intern at Redgates
+   👨🏻‍💻 I'm a Web Dev Intern at Techplement.
   <br>
-   Member of CodeChef, IET and VItrendz
+   Member of IEEE Student Branch ACS.
   <br>
   💻 I love making stuffs on web/web3 and anything about it
   <br>
   📚 I’m currently learning the new Tools and Tech used for web3.0 dev
   <br>
-  📫reach me at <a href="mailto: sugam.bkuber2021@vitstudent.ac.in">sugam.bkuber2021@vitstudent.ac.in</a>
+  📫reach me at <a href="mailto: hithaac1@gmail.com">hithaac1@gmail.com</a>
   <br>
   check out <a href="https://sugamkuber.me">sugamkuber.me</a>
 </p>